hashicorp/terraform-provider-azurerm/website/docs/r/orchestrated_virtual_machine_scale_set.html.markdown

 * `zones` - (Optional) Specifies a list of Availability Zones in which this Orchestrated Virtual Machine should be located.
 Changing this forces a new Orchestrated Virtual Machine to be created.

--> **NOTE:** Due to a limitation of the Azure API at this time only one Availability Zone can be defined.
+-> **NOTE:** Availability Zones are [only supported in several regions at this time](https://docs.microsoft.com/azure/availability-zones/az-overview).

 * `tags` - (Optional) A mapping of tags which should be assigned to this Orchestrated Virtual Machine Scale Set.